Canada backs nuclear power project with C$970 mln financing

 ($1 = 1.3697 Canadian dollars)

-(Reporting by Ismail Shakil and Steve Scherer in Ottawa; editing by Jason Neely)
+(Reporting by Ismail Shakil and Steve Scherer in Ottawa; editing by Jason Neely and Marguerita Choy)

 ((ismail.shakil@tr.com;))